Skip to main content

 USB-DAQ-RD Pinout

-RTD Sensor Wiring Guide
+RTD Sensor Wiring Instructions

 RTD Wiring